 Claims for minor injuries with short recovery periods can usually be managed without an attorney, but do your homework first.
 If you aren’t satisfied with how your injury claim is being handled, contact an attorney before accepting a settlement from the insurance company.

-If you’ve been seriously injured, especially if you may be suffering a partial or permanent disability, you have too much to lose by trying to face the insurance company on your own.
+If you’ve been seriously injured, especially if you may be suffering a permanent disability, you have too much to lose by trying to face the insurance company on your own.
 Contact an experienced workers’ comp attorney right away.

 How Much is Your Injury Claim Worth?